emote/tools/README.md

   emote undeploy model

 Removes the CdmExternalSystem definitions for the tenant and all bindings to those external systems.
 It does not remove any CdmType's that were part of the model, but those types will no longer be bound to an external system.

-## add

-The add command is like the create command, but it just pulls the specified part of a given template and adds it to your project.

-Example:

-    emote add branding theme default

-This take the default "theme" from the "branding" template and adds it to your project.

 ## log